AyoubCoding21/ElectroBench/README.md

 In the screen is rendered a teapot and then applying the shaders on them.

-In 0.3, We are using Disney PBR specular term, Lambertian diffuse term and ambient occulsion sampling with noising and we are loading a teapot obj with a texture into the screen, you can zoom-in by scrolling up and zoom-out by scrolling down.
+In 0.3, We are using Disney PBR specular term, Lambertian diffuse term and ambient occulsion sampling with noising and we are loading 4 M4A1 obj with 3 textures into the screen, you can zoom-in by scrolling up and zoom-out by scrolling down.

 It's recommended in the benchmark that you zoom in into the maximum in v0.3 to maximize GPU utilisation.

 # How the score is calculated ?
-The score is calculated using this formula : ```fps*4/frametime``` (in version 0.3 only).
+The score is calculated using this formula : ```fps*2/frametime``` (in version 0.3 only).

 For v0.1 and v0.2 : ```fps*9/frametime```.